lizcheese/kwk-level-1-lecture-018-sinatra-1/README.md

 ## CFU

-With a partner, write your own code for a dynamic response via Sinatra.
+With a partner, figure out some commands that might be dynamic.
+Help students differentiate between dynamic v. static concepts.

 ## Returning HTML